Revised New Jerusalem Bible

 The Revised New Jerusalem Bible (RNJB) is an English translation of the Catholic Bible translated by the Benedictine scholar Henry Wansbrough as an update and successor to the 1966 Jerusalem Bible and the 1985 New Jerusalem Bible.

 The translation seeks to balance the fluid literary style of the original with a more formally equivalent rendering "suitable for reading out loud."
 Additional differences from the earlier versions include rendering the Tetragrammaton as "LORD" rather than "Yahweh", using more gender-inclusive language, converting ancient systems of measurement and timing into modern metric equivalents, and reflecting shifts in modern English usage.
-For instance, the use of ‘shall’ for an emphatic or prophetic future is now rare, being generally replaced by 'will', as in Isaiah 2:2: It will happen in the last day.

 The New Testament and the Psalms were first published separately by Darton, Longman & Todd in February 2018.
 The full Bible was released in July 2019, published by Darton, Longman & Todd in the United Kingdom and by Image in the United States.
 Various Catholic Bishops' conferences in the English-speaking world using lectionaries based on the original Jerusalem Bible have begun to revise them with this updated text, including the Catholic Church in Australia, New Zealand, and Ireland.